keweihan/keweihan-15618-parallel-final-collision/README.md

 }

 ```
+Another aspect and direction of our project will involve is optimizing the collision process itself by introducing
+To simulate imbalanced workload, integrating a quadtree structure into our parallelized approach may improve performance, particularly in densely populated grid areas.
+The quadtree structure allows for hierarchical partitioning, reducing the number of collision checks necessary by only examining particles within relevant quadrants.

 # Challenge
 Collision detection is challenging to parallelize due to potential data access conflicts and uneven workload distribution across threads.
 We anticipate the following key issues: